samvtran/jetbrains-macos-keybindings-for-all/README.md

 While some keybindings are close to their original, others have more modifier keys or different bindings altogether to avoid conflicts.

 ## Build
-Follow JetBrain's [guide](https://www.jetbrains.org/intellij/sdk/docs/tutorials/build_system/prerequisites.html) for using Gradle for plugin development.
+Follow JetBrains' [guide](https://www.jetbrains.org/intellij/sdk/docs/tutorials/build_system/prerequisites.html) for using Gradle for plugin development.

 ## Installation